20 of the Trendiest Gender-Neutral Baby Names

 Emerson

 The name Emerson, meaning “child of Emery,” may have been inspired by the writer, poet and thinker Ralph Waldo Emerson.
-Although it’s still common for boys — it ranked No. 281 in 2018 — it’s definitely on the up for girls, breaking into the top 1,000 in 2002, rising consistently, and overtaking the boy’s chart position to reach No. 143 in 2018.
+Although it’s still common for boys, it’s definitely on the rise for girls, breaking into the top 1,000 in 2002, rising consistently, and overtaking the boy’s chart position to reach No. 143 in 2018.

 “Desperate Housewives” star Teri Hatcher and producer/writer/director powerhouse Shonda Rhimes both have daughters named Emerson.